-As a parent, you have a father’s rights in Washington state.
+As a dad, you have parental fathers rights in Washington State.
 These include the right to take part in the raising of your children, in determining their education, moral upbringing, and more.
 Providing that the courts recognize you as the father of your child, these rights can only be challenged through a custody case.
 Possible results of a custody challenge could include splitting your access to your child with the mother, or potentially having even more limits imposed.

 If the biological father is not married to the mother, he must establish paternity to gain rights as a father.
 Unmarried fathers do not have rights until they prove their paternity.
 If you are not the child’s biological father, you may still defend your rights as a de-facto parent – by providing “specific facts” to support your claim as a parent of the child, according to relevant statutes in the Revised Code of Washington.
 These facts include, but aren’t limited to, proof of the following: